Niiti/HuTouch-AI-Demo/README.md

 - Removes chaos by digging up scattered info on task management, self review, write emails, summarize conversations
 - Integrates into your daily workflow using your tools like, IDE (VS Code/Android Studio), Figma, Motiff, Postman, Jira, Google apps, Slack, etc

-We solved it with personalization and automation of all the boring set of coding/non-coding tasks.
-Our vision is to help developers put a dent in their workload so that they can #DoWhatMatters most.
+Our vision is to provide a personal AI to developers to solve for coding, and to help developers put a dent in their workload so that they can #DoWhatMatters most.

 HuTouch is in it's early stages and here's a demo of the same: https://youtu.be/SBJmkvqkFhY?si=-R0WomazNJeXXt6e